wrale/mcp-server-tree-sitter/docs/diagnostics.md

 - `add_artifact(name, content)`: Add an artifact (e.g., JSON data)
 - `finalize(status="completed")`: Mark the diagnostic as complete

-## Key Issues Identified
+## Key Issues Identified and Fixed

-Based on initial testing, several core issues have been identified:
+The following issues were identified during the diagnostic process and have since been fixed in the current implementation:

-### 1. Language Registry Issues
+### 1. Language Registry Issues (FIXED)
-- `list_languages()` returns empty lists despite languages being available
+- `list_languages()` previously returned empty lists despite languages being available
-- Language detection through `install_language()` works, but languages don't appear in available lists
+- Language detection through `install_language()` worked, but languages didn't appear in available lists

-### 2. AST Parsing Failures
+### 2. AST Parsing Failures (FIXED)
-- `get_ast()` fails with errors when attempting to build the tree
+- `get_ast()` previously failed with errors when attempting to build the tree
-- Core AST parsing functionality appears non-operational
+- Core AST parsing functionality is now operational with efficient cursor-based traversal

-### 3. "Too Many Values to Unpack" Errors
+### 3. "Too Many Values to Unpack" Errors (FIXED)
-- Several analysis functions fail with "too many values to unpack (expected 2)"
+- Several analysis functions failed with "too many values to unpack (expected 2)"
-- Affects `get_symbols()`, `get_dependencies()`, and `analyze_complexity()`
+- Affected `get_symbols()`, `get_dependencies()`, and `analyze_complexity()`
-- Likely related to query captures handling
+- These issues were resolved by fixing query captures handling

-### 4. Tree-sitter Language Pack Integration
+### 4. Tree-sitter Language Pack Integration (FIXED)
-- Basic language detection works, but integration with tree-sitter queries may be incomplete
+- Integration with tree-sitter-language-pack is now complete and stable
-- Language pack integration appears partially complete but with core functionality issues
+- All supported languages are correctly recognized and available for analysis

 ## Diagnostic Results